Frequently Asked Questions

 Established in 2006, the Asia 21 Young Leaders Initiative is the Asia-Pacific’s foremost young leaders’ network of diverse change-makers—under the age of 40—united by a shared commitment to making their communities and the world a better place.
-The Asia 21 network today is comprised of more than 900 influential individuals from a wide variety of professions, representing more than 30 countries, who believe in values-based leadership and public service.
+The Asia 21 network today is comprised of more than 900 influential individuals from a wide variety of professions, representing more than 40 countries and regions, who believe in values-based leadership and public service.
 Asia 21 provides a catalytic platform where young leaders form lasting relationships and enrich each other’s endeavors through mutual learning and effective collaborations.
 Many of the Asia 21 Young Leaders are recognized as leading figures in politics, business, arts, media, and the non-profit sector.

 How do I nominate someone?